-With a checking account, you can deposit money, make transfers, write checks, withdraw cash, pay bills and take care of other banking transactions either in person, at an ATM or online.
-There are several different types of checking accounts available to fit your needs, and most allow you to make unlimited transactions, while some even offer extra benefits, perks and convenience.
+With a checking account, you can deposit money, make transfers, write checks, withdraw cash, pay bills and take care of other banking transactions either in person at a branch, an ATM or online.
+There are several different types of checking accounts available to fit your needs, and most allow you to make unlimited transactions, while some even offer extra benefits, perks and conveniences.

-There are a number of everyday benefits to having a checking account, and it’s quick and easy to open one.
-You can typically do so either in-person or online in a few steps, and you’re able to use your account right away to store and spend money.
+There are a number of everyday benefits to having a checking account.
+You can typically open a checking account in-person at a branch or online.
+Many financial institutions allow you to use your account right away to store and spend money.

 Checking account basics